 Ultimate Rewards will not look as good, and Chase will just let it ride to 2017 while everyone complains about it.
 Then in 2017, they’ll finally get their act together.

-With gift cards the last remaining viable option, MS will become like mileage running – good for specific situations, but generally no longer worth it.
+MS will become like mileage running – good for specific situations, but generally no longer worth it.

 10. There will be at least 2 SCREAMING flight deals